VitalEconomics/Book1/snippets/env_species.md

 Bill Gates "The world today has 6.8 billion people.
 That's headed up to about nine billion...we could lower that by perhaps [ten or 15 percent."](https://youtu.be/c4Aps2NPe54?t=1047)

-Not a single one of these “experts” has the slightest clue of what the market process is and how it works, which means that they don’t really understand natural selection(although I’m sure all of them think they are experts at it!).
+Not a single one of these “experts” has the slightest clue of what the market process is and how it works.
 Economic education can easily make them fall in love with the marvels of the market process and thus fix their errors.